Security Headers

 HTTPS-Only

-Section titled “HTTPS-Only”HSTS header is only sent on HTTPS connections:
+Section titled “HTTPS-Only”HSTS header is only sent on HTTPS connections.

 Section titled “Referrer-Policy”Controls how much referrer information is sent with requests.